martydill/x86os/README.md

 x86OS is an x86-based hobby opearting system.

 This project was originally started in around 2002 or 2003 and then abandoned for a long time.
-I resurrected it in around 2019 and got it building agin on modern systems.
+I resurrected it in around 2019 and got it building again on modern systems.

 It is booted using a GRUB multiboot boot sector (this part wasn't written by me) on a floppy disk image.